I have some exciting news to share.

 Thank you for all you have done to make NCTE the powerful organization that it is.

-Mara Keisling, Executive Director for the National Center for Transgender Equality
+Mara Keisling, Founding Executive Director of the National Center for Transgender Equality